kevindimayuga/code-quiz-kd/README.md

 - Go to the Code Quiz web application
 - Begin the Code Quiz by clicking the "Start Quiz" button
 - Go through each multiple choice question by selecting an answer (ideally the correct one)
-- It will notify you if you are "correct" or "wrong" after selecting each answer
+- It will notify you if you are "correct" or "incorrect" after selecting each answer
 - After you complete the questions, you will be given a final score on how well you did
-- Enter initials to submit final score
+- Enter initials and click "Submit Score" to add high score to high score leaderboard
-- View all high scores for the Code Quiz
+- View all high scores
-- Click either the "Go Back" button to try the quiz again or "Clear high scores" to clear all previous scores
+- Click either the "Play Again" button to take the quiz again or "Clear Highscores" to clear all previous scores from the leaderboard

 ## Credits